 Winter Recreation – Snowshoeing is available at most of the parks if the snow coverage is good.

 From downtown Golden, take 19th St west to the mountains edge.
-It turns into Lookout Mountain Rd and begins the climb.
+It turns into Lookout Mountain Road and begins the climb.
 Then follow signs to stay on the byway.

 Season: Year round